China Visa Service

 Do you need a Chinese visa?
 Have you wanted to see the terracotta warriors of Xian or the Great Wall of China on holiday?
 Travel Visa Pro can make it happen with our China visa services.

-As a proud member of many reputable travel, business, and trade associations, our staff can process your Chinese visa within the same working day if necessary.
+As a proud member of many reputable travel, business, and trade associations, our staff can process your Chinese visa application within the same working day if necessary.
 We even offer our Executive Choice Service, recommended for the top tier of business travelers in need of immediate assistance.
 With our Form Fill Service, we will keep your paperwork free of errors, and conforming to the requirements of the Chinese government.
 Getting a visa for China can be a little more expensive than those in other countries due to the reciprocity with the US, but don’t let that deter you from an amazing trip.
 Save time, nerves, and money by letting our experts fill out your visa application.

 A Chinese visa application can be a daunting piece of paper for newbies and experienced travelers alike.
 Even with English translations provided for the Chinese characters, you may be concerned about putting in the right piece of information in the right box, or choosing the best explanation for the purpose of your visit.

-How should you proceed with your China visa application?
+How should you proceed with your China visa?
 Prepare your travel documents: a US passport valid for at least six months, one passport photo, your Chinese visa application, and any other information relevant to your trip: travel itinerary, hotel reservations, business letters.
-One of the most difficult aspects of processing a Chinese visa application so close to departure is ensuring everything to fill out to the letter and the consular office has all the documents they need.
+One of the most difficult aspects of processing a China visa application so close to departure is ensuring everything to fill out to the letter and the consular office has all the documents they need.

 – Once you receive your Chinese visa, it cannot be renewed.
 Any changes require a new visa.
 It may be possible to extend your stay once in the country, but the entry dates on the visa are fixed.